pauradev/pages/pages/01.Blog/05.Design-ideas/31.holiday-order-deadlines-are-here/.revs/20200731-152443/item.md

 <img class="aligncenter size-full wp-image-1897780" src="https://printaura.com/wp-content/uploads/2015/11/holidaydeadlinesbanner1.jpg" alt="holidaydeadlinesbanner" width="600" height="176" />

-Hello wonderful PrintAura members.
+Hello wonderful Printaura members.
 It's that time of year again!

 Your customers will be on the look out for unique gifts for their friends, family, loved ones, and maybe even themselves.
 There is nothing worse than waiting until the last minute to order a gift and having it arrive too late.
 We want to do our best to help you make sure no one is left out in the cold!
 That's why we are providing you with this handy holiday order deadline guide.<strong> Please share these dates with your customers to help make sure they get their orders in on time!</strong>
 <h2 style="text-align: center;">2015 Holiday Order Deadlines</h2>